-Focusing more specifically on 5 - 6 year-olds (who would be eligible for grade R or pre-grade R), attendance rates have increased substantially over time and are high across all provinces.
-The highest attendance rates in 2011 were in Limpopo, the Eastern Cape and North West (all over 90%), and the lowest in the Western Cape (84%).
-This pattern differs from many other indicators, where the Western Cape usually outperforms the poorer and more rural provinces like the Eastern Cape and Limpopo.
-Similar patterns were found in analyses of the 2007 Community Survey and the 2008 National Income Dynamics Survery data.14 levels of enrolment among Coloured children remain below the national average, at 80%.
-It is also encouraging that, as with formal school attendance, there are no strong differences in preschool enrolment across the income quintiles.
+Attendance rates are high across all provinces.
+The highest attendance rates in 2012 were in Limpopo (96%), the Eastern Cape (95%) and North West (93%), and the lowest in the Western Cape (84%).
+This pattern differs from many other indicators, where the Western Cape usually out-performs the poorer and more rural provinces like the Eastern Cape and Limpopo, Similar patterns were found in analyses of the 2007 Community Survey and the 2008 National Income Dynamics Survey.
+14

+Given the inequities in South Africa, it is pleasing to see that there are no substantial racial differences in access to educational institutions by African and White children of pre-school age, although levels of enrolment among Coloured and Indian children remain below the national average, at 83% and 84% respectively.
+It is also encouraging that, as with formal school attendance, there are no strong differences in pre-school enrolment across the income quintiles.
 As would be expected in the South African context, no gender differences in access to early learning are observed.